Google Classroom Instructions

 Pupils who need support in working towards this firstly work towards a Functional Skills Qualification in order to develop their confidence and basic skills.
 These pupils are enrolled on the BKSB website which allows pupils to work through content at their own level.

-In year 11, pupils are encouraged to use the PiXL Maths App and receive regular homework in preparation for their exams.
-There are also weekly extra-curricular revision sessions for pupils to receive extra support before sitting their GCSE.
+In year 11, pupils are encouraged to use past papers and online resources and receive regular homework in preparation for their exams.
+There are also weekly extra-curricular revision sessions on offer for pupils to receive extra support before sitting their GCSE.

 For more information contact: firstname.lastname@example.org